IntelliTect/Coalesce/docs/pages/stacks/vue/layers/viewmodels.rst

 Data Properties
     Each ViewModel class implements the corresponding interface from the :ref:`VueModels`, meaning that the ViewModel has a data property for each :ref:`Property <ModelProperties>` on the model.
 Object-typed properties will be typed as the corresponding generated ViewModel.

     Changing the value of a property will automatically flag that property as dirty.
-See sections below on how property dirty flags are used.
+See :ref:`VueViewModelsAutoSave` below for information on how property dirty flags are used.

     There are a few special behaviors when assigning to different kinds of data properties on View Models as well: